Davidiad: Origins and style

-The author of the Davidiad, Marko Marulić was a nobleman, born on August 18, 1450 in the Dalmatian city of Split.
+The author of the Davidiad, Marko Marulić was a nobleman, born on August 18, 1450, in the Dalmatian city of Split.
 He came from the distinguished aristocratic family of Pečenić (Pecinić, Picinić), the 15th century family branch whose founder was Petar, and only began calling themselves again Marulić in the 16th century.
 When he grew older, Marulić practised law in the city of his birth, serving as a judge, examiner of notarial entries, executor of wills, prosecutor, plea bargainer, and advocate.
 Marulić was also a prolific writer, who penned both poetry and prose in three languages: Latin, Croatian and Italian.
 Prior to writing the Davidiad, Marulić composed the Croatian poem Judita in 1501, which most scholars today consider his most important work.

 In addition to the small portions that attempt to recall Homer, the Davidiad is heavily modeled off Virgil's Aeneid.
 This is so much the case that Marulić's contemporaries called him the "Christian Virgil from Split."
 Serbian-American philologist Miroslav Marcovich also detects "the influence of Ovid, Lucan, and Statius" in the work.

-A literary translation of the Davidiad into Croatian hexameters was made by Branimir Glavačić and published facing the Latin original by Veljko Gortan in 1974.